dainst/idai-field/desktop/src/manual/manual.en.md

 In order to work with iDAI.field productively and create your own project, you should first follow these steps:

-1. The submenu **Settings**, which is accessible via the menu "iDAI.field" (MacOS) respectively "File" (Windows), allows you to change some basic settings applied to all projects.
+1. The submenu **Settings**, which is accessible via the menu "iDAI.field" (MacOS) respectively "Tools" (Windows), allows you to change some basic settings applied to all projects.
 As a first step, please enter your editor name.
 This name will be stored in the database along with every change you make.
 It is strongly recommended to fill in this field, especially if data is going to be synchronized.